 - Viewing the workbook sheets

-- Setting up a data-driven alert or subscription on the workbook
+- Having any data-driven alert or subscription set-up on the workbook

 - Downloading the workbook